-2. Indicate the goals of your 55-a Program Coordinator for FY 2021.
+2. Indicate the goals of your 55-a Program Coordinator for FY 2022.
 Also include your agency plans to do the following: participate in career and job fairs; use internship, work-study, co-op, and other programs to attract a pool of diverse 55-a program applicants; and promote and encourage 55-a program participants to take civil service examinations.

-The agency uses the 55-a Program to hire and retain qualified individuals with disabilities and plans to utilize the 55-a Program to hire and retain qualified individuals with disabilities in FY 2021.
+☑ The agency uses the 55-a Program to hire and retain qualified individuals with disabilities and plans to utilize the 55-a Program to hire and retain qualified individuals with disabilities in FY 2022.

-Currently, there is 1 55-a participant.
+Currently, there are 0 55-a participants.

-There are 1 [number] participants who have been in the program less than 2 years.
-Last year, a total of 0 [number] new applications for the program were received and 0 participants left the program due to [state reasons] .
+There are 0 participants who have been in the program less than 2 years.

+Last year, a total of 1 new applications for the program were received

+And 1 participants left the program due to separation from City service.